 And let me say.
 There is no Almaty without mountains.
 In clear weather they are seen from every point in the city and are truly a spectacular landmark.

 I have been staying in the hotel with a breathtaking view especially over a sunset.
 I like to say.
 Some people just too lucky with such balcony views!

-This used to a capital city is still a cultural hub of the country, it’s a laid back, easy going place to spend your time on till-wee hours parties in best clubs, eat in sophisticated restaurants and drink in chic bars.
+This old capital city is still a cultural hub of the country.
+Almaty are laid back.
+Easy going place to spend your time on till-wee hours parties in best clubs.
+Eat in sophisticated restaurants and drink in chic bars.

-I have spent an amazing day in Arasan Baths, which are finest baths in Central Asia.
-Saunas Turkish and Finnish, as well as Russian banya, private rooms for massages which I highly recommend a Thai one… best Thai massage I had outside of Thailand, cracked all my bones.
-All that accompanied by relaxing music and delicious ‘czaj’ made me willing not to leave!
+I have spent an amazing day in Arasan Baths.
+Which are finest baths in Central Asia.
+Saunas Turkish and Finnish.
+As well as Russian banya.
+Private rooms for massages.
+I highly recommend a Thai one.
+Best Thai massage I had outside of Thailand.
+Cracked all my bones.
+Just the way I like it!
+All that accompanied by relaxing music and delicious ‘czaj’.
+Made me willing not to leave!

-Another not to miss is a walk along green alleys of Panfilov Park to see most photographed building in Almaty – Zenkov Cathedral which is one of the few tsarist-era buildings to survive the 1911 earthquake, despite the fact it is built entirely of wood and constructed without nails what makes it even more unique.
+Another not to miss is a walk along green alleys of Panfilov Park.
+Where you can see most photographed building in Almaty, Zenkov Cathedral.
+Which is one of the few tsarist-era buildings to survive the 1911 earthquake.
+Despite the fact it is built entirely of wood and constructed without nails.
+What makes it even more unique.

 Visit the Central State Museum of the Republic of Kazakhstan where one can truly understand how multinational this country really is.
 Or stop at Great Mosque to see a rare mihrab.
 At night admire dazzling lights of the city from Koktobe hill while smoking apple – mint nargile.